-Grayling Salmon are God’s gift to light tackle fanatics.
-They are thick in many of our streams and will attack a fly all season long even in the worst of weather.
+Grayling are God’s gift to light tackle fanatics.
+They are thick in many of our streams and will attack a fly all season long, even in the worst of weather.
 Most grayling average 10 to 14 inches with trophies measuring 21 inches.
 Their good reputation comes from their susceptibility to dry flies and the gracefulness in which they take them

 Char are commonly associated with the Dolly Varden since they are biologically the same.
 They average 3 to 5 pounds with the largest of the fish tipping the scales at 15 pounds.
-Available season long, they are a very hard fighter for its size and one of the most beautiful fish that we have in the State.
+Available season long, they are a very hard fighter for their size and one of the most beautiful fish that we have in the State.

 The largest of the Pacific Salmon, Kings average 20 to 30 pounds with the largest weighing in at 60 pounds.
 They enter our rivers in early June with fishing peaking from mid June to the middle of July.
 We fish the Nushagak River which holds the largest returning run of Kings in Alaska.
 We lease several different lands on the “Nush” providing our guests with the BEST King Salmon fly fishing available.

 The Sockeye salmon enter the Iliamna drainage by the millions in late June and early July.
 For the first few weeks that they are in fresh water they are considered to be the hardest fighting salmon pound for pound.
 Sockeye Salmon average 6 to 10 pounds with a 15 pound maximum.

 Chums average 8 to 12 pounds and have a keen appetite for streamer flies and spinners.
 They don’t have as good as a reputation as the other salmon species when it comes to the dinner table, but for on the fly line there is much respect for their fighting endurance.
 Chum Salmon top the scales at 20 pounds and arrive in our rivers in July and early August.